okiyama/SRLChromeExtension/README.md

 The other parts of SRL as buttons at the top, like races and leaderboard.
 Mention that this is open source somewhere in the popup.
-Credits or about section. (which could mention the OSS aspect) could also include a "time spent watching speed runs" for fun.
+Credits or about section. (which could mention the OSS aspect)
-Shouldn't be too much overhead.
+Statistics section including stuff like time spent watching speedruns
 Country flags next to name
 Favorites button with desktop notifications, lots of work though
 Setting button, though it might be a bit much